 This is where things get a little tight… Both Vimeo and YouTube offer mobile streaming of their content, and both are well optimized for mobile devices.
-What sets the two apart though is the shure volume of users that make use of the YouTube mobile application.
-Currently, YouTube sees about 50% of their user base consuming content via mobile devices.
+What sets the two apart though is the sheer volume of users that make use of the YouTube mobile application.
+Currently, YouTube sees about 50% of its user base consuming content via mobile devices.
 With numbers like that, they are starting to become a rival industry to giant streaming sites such as Netflix for viewership.

 Because YouTube has seen so much success with mobile users, we’ll have to give them the win here.

 Since Google acquired YouTube in 2006, the platform has skyrocketed with search optimization potential and has delivered on this with fantastic results for marketers.
-While this is kind of cheating since any video on YouTube has a greater chance of being displayed in Google searches, it is because of YouTube’s superior keywording and hashtags that allows the platform to see so much success when it comes to SEO.
+While this is kind of cheating since any video on YouTube has a greater chance of being displayed in Google searches, it is YouTube’s superior keywording and hashtags that allow the platform to see so much success when it comes to SEO.